CultivateHQ/cultivateHQ.com/source/posts/2016-11-04-three-alternatives-to-using-genevent-in-elixir.html.md

 ## Bonus: distributed events with Phoenix PubSub

-A bonus of using Phoenix PubSub is that it can easily publish events across connected nodes.
+A bonus of using Phoenix PubSub is that it can publishes events across connected nodes.
 This post's [companion code](https://github.com/CultivateHQ/pubsub_spike) is set up for you to easily play with this.

 A `PubsubSpike.PhoenixPubsub` worker (as above), named `:phoenix_pubsub` and listening on the topic "topic:phoenix_pubsub", is created by its [application supervisor](https://github.com/CultivateHQ/pubsub_spike/blob/master/lib/pubsub_spike.ex):